 If your child’s teeth are yellow and you think it might be something more than normal development, schedule an appointment for an evaluation.
 After determining the cause of the discoloration, we may recommend an appropriate treatment plan.

 Good oral hygiene is always crucial.
 Make sure your child is brushing twice a day and flossing at least once a day.
 When your child starts taking care of their teeth at a young age, they build good dental habits that help them maintain a beautiful and healthy smile as they grow older.
 Also, make sure to keep up with regular dental checkups.
-We recommend scheduling cleaning and preventative visits every six months.
+We recommend scheduling a cleaning and preventative visits every six months.
 This gives us the chance to watch existing areas of concern and also find any developing issues before they progress.

 As a general rule, we do not recommend over-the-counter tooth whitening products for children until they have lost all their baby teeth.
 If you have any questions, we can discuss whitening treatments at your child’s next checkup.